dariogeorge21/30-Days-of-Coding/Day3/readme.md

 Input: -2
 Output: Negative and Even

-Thankyou and have a nice day
+Thankyou and have a nice day.